yanglite1211/yanglite1211/_posts/2020-03-10-Build-Aggregate-Tracks-From-scATAC-seq.md

 ### Prerequisite
 1. A 10x scATAC-seq dataset with Cell Ranger ATAC output.
+<br>We start with a file named fragments.tsv.gz.
+It's a BED-like tabular file, where each line represents a unique ATAC-seq fragment captured by the assay.
 <br>2.
 Cell type annotation of the dataset. <u><b><a href="https://satijalab.org/seurat/v3.1/atacseq_integration_vignette.html">See an example here.</a></b></u>

 ### Workflow